-You also sustain a cleaner environment reducing traffic by 240,000 auto trips a year,
+- sustaining a cleaner environment through reducing traffic by 240,000 auto trips per year

-Gifts of Cash – the simplest and most direct way to make a donation.
+Giving a gift of cash is the simplest and most direct way to make a donation.
 And every gift matters and makes a difference!

 PO Box 1027